Efficient Computation of Time-Index Powered Weighted Sums Using Cascaded Accumulators: Proposed Computation of Time-Index Powered Weighted Sums via Cascaded Accumulators

 Since the accumulator outputs given by \eqref{eq:accum}, for {$k=1, 2,\ldots, K{+}1$}, form a basis of polynomials of distinct degrees $0$ through $K$, and any degree-$K$ polynomial can be expressed as a linear combination of this basis,\footnote{See, e.g., the Newton basis or binomial basis for polynomials as discussed in \cite[Chap.~9]{humpherys2020foundations}.} it is natural to express the time-index powered weighted sum in~\eqref{eq:S_k} as a linear combination of the outputs $A_k[N{-}1]$.
 This leads to the representation depicted in Fig. \ref{flo:pipeline}, which is mathematically described by

 where each coefficient $c_k$ can be expressed as a function of $N$ in closed form, as will be proved later in this section.
 It is noted that the multiplications by $c_k$ are carried out only once after the accumulations, i.e., at sample $n=N{-}1$.
 This enables an efficient computation of the sum over $N$ samples using only\footnote{Typically, $K \ll N$ in practice.
-For example, in ~\cite{DOH_SF0_DSP}, $K=2$ whereas $N=256$.} \begin{itemize} \item $K{+}1$ constant multiplications (one per accumulator), \item $K{+}1$ storage registers (one per accumulator), and \item $(K{+}1)N{-}1$ additions ($K{+}1$ accumulators, each with $N{-}1$ additions plus $K$ additions of combining outputs). \end{itemize} Consequently, this approach avoids $N$ multiplications by $v[n]$ as well as the additional cost of generating $n^K$ (i.e., avoiding $(K{-}1){\times}N$ multiplications for direct evaluation or the memory required by a precomputed lookup table).
+For example, in ~\cite{DOH_SF0_DSP}, $K=2$ whereas $N=256$.} \begin{itemize} \item $K{+}1$ constant multiplications (one per accumulator), \item $K{+}1$ storage registers (one per accumulator), and \item $(K{+}1)N{-}1$ additions ($K{+}1$ accumulators, each with $N{-}1$ additions plus $K$ additions of combining outputs). \end{itemize} Consequently, this approach avoids $N$ multiplications by $v[n]$ as well as the additional cost of generating $n^K$ (i.e., avoiding $(K{-}1){\times}N$ multiplications for direct evaluation or the memory required by a precomputed lookup table). \begin{theorem}[Equivalence and Uniqueness] Let $K \in \mathbb{Z}_{\ge 0}$ and $N \ge 1$.
+Then the representation in \eqref{eq:c_kA_k} is equivalent to